Key takeaways

 Students should consider schools with average admitted student SAT scores ranging from 1300-1500 because their 1400 score will be strong enough for admission.
 They need to look beyond numbers and examine things like campus environment as well as major selections and financial aid availability to select the best educational institution.

-Legacy Online School offers assistance to every student when it comes to SAT/ACT score improvements and SAT/ACT preparation.
+Legacy Online School offers structured SAT test prep and ACT preparation to help students improve their scores.
 Every student and every parent can improve their college application chances while taking part in the following SAT and ACT prep!

 Is a 1400 SAT Score Good Enough for Scholarships?